February 11, 2023

 • Book fold, flip over and then add tension to dome by turning and pulling the dough under itself

-• Cover with upturned bowl - I use the bowl I’ve been proving the dough in
+• Cover with an upturned bowl - I use the bowl I’ve been proving the dough in

 +1h (6h 30min elapsed)